Wood Barn Farm, Adversane Lane, Billingshurst, West Sussex, RH14 9EB

 But the Kimmeridge Limestones cannot be reached by conventional methods.
 Unconventional techniques could bring new problems, such as pumping acid or other fluids into the well.
 The use of fluid in drilling in faulted geology risks groundwater contamination, and according to the Environment Agency there are no suitable facilities in the region for treating waste fluids.

-Local residents have deep concerns at the lack of public information on UKOG's acidising techniques, the change to their Environment Agency permit without consultation and the expansion of the polluting fossil fuel industry so close to home The Weald is faulted and such cracks, if disturbed, could lead to water pollution or seismic tremors.
-Air and noise pollution, traffic increase and the industrialisation of the wider rural area are all of concern.
+Local residents have deep concerns at the lack of public information on UKOG's acidising techniques.
+There is also the usual concerns over air and noise pollution, traffic increase and the industrialisation of the wider rural area are all of concern.
 In the words of one resident "Oil development should not be taking place as it clearly affects climate change.
 We need to listen to the results of scientific studies and think of how such actions will affect future generations."
-See www.drillordrop.co.uk for independent journalism and updates.
+See www.drillordrop.com for independent journalism and updates on BB.

 In February KOGL (UKOG) submitted to the Environment Agency a variation on their Waste Management Permit.
 These variations are so distant in character from the original planning permit we cannot understand why WSCC has not agreed that this requires new planning permission.
 Purely for the sheer scale of difference this variation should be rejected by the EA.

 A public meeting took place in Pulborough on April 30th which was attended by 150 people.
 UKOG felt the need to send their security and the police to drop off their leaflets and take a look around.
 David Smythe, geologist presented Scientific and Economic Objections to Unconventional Drilling at Broadford Bridge and Kia Trainer, from CPRE Sussex presented their EA Objection.